13 Places To Visit In Hambantota: A Deep Sea Port In Sri Lanka

 Photo: A.Savin / Wikimedia Commons

-Ussangoda Park is a designated archaeological site in Sri Lanka.
+Ussangoda Park is a designated archaeological site in Sri Lanka and one of best Hambantota tourist places.
 This national park is located in the southern sea turtle breeding zones.
 It is covered only with grass and a few pockets of pygmy forests.
 The park’s area is similar to a high-ground plateau.
 Kalametiya Wildlife Sanctuary is located to the east of the park.
 Some of the mammals spotted here are deer, Indian hare, Wild Boar, Porcupine and Chevrotain.
 Visitors can also spot sea turtles during their breeding season.
 Ussangoda Park has several trails for a short trek up to the cliff.

 Timings: 9 AM – 6 PM